kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(a\) Except as otherwise provided in this subpart, effective April 1, 1986, slots may be bought, sold or leased for any consideration and any time period and they may be traded in any combination for slots at the same airport or any other high density traffic airport.
 Transfers, including leases, shall comply with the following conditions:

 \(1\) Requests for confirmation must be submitted in writing to Slot Administration Office, AGC-230, Office of the Chief Counsel, Federal Aviation Administration, 800 Independence Ave., SW., Washington, DC 20591, in a format to be prescribed by the Administrator.
 Requests will provide the names of the transferor and recipient; business address and telephone number of the persons representing the transferor and recipient; whether the slot is to be used for an arrival or departure; the date the slot was acquired by the transferor; the section of this subpart under which the slot was allocated to the transferor; whether the slot has been used by the transferor for international or essential air service operations; and whether the slot will be used by the recipient for international or essential air service operations.
-After withdrawal priorities have been established under §93.223 of this part, the requests must include the slot designations of the transferred slots as described in §93.223(b)(5).
+After withdrawal priorities have been established under [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.223   Slot withdrawal.|§93.223]] of this part, the requests must include the slot designations of the transferred slots as described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.223   Slot withdrawal.|§93.223]](b)(5).

 \(2\) The slot transferred must come from the transferor's then-current FAA-approved base.